The Enlargement of the Union

 Relations with the Western Balkans fall within the framework of the Stabilisation and Association Process, launched in 1999.
 It is based on bilateral stabilisation and association agreements.

 Croatia’s accession to the EU on 1 July 2013 constitutes a significant incentive for other countries in the region.
-Building on the experience with Croatia, the Commission proposed further improvements to its negotiating approach in its 2011-2012 ‘Enlargement Strategy’, including a stronger emphasis on rule-of-law issues.
+Building on the experience with Croatia, the Commission proposed further improvements to its negotiating approach in its 2011-2012 ‘Enlargement Strategy’, including a stronger emphasis on rule of law issues.
 This means that negotiating chapters on judicial reform and fundamental rights (chapter 23) and on justice, freedom and security (chapter 24) are opened at an early stage in all future negotiations and that they are the last to be closed.
-This approach was reaffirmed and reinforced in the Commission’s communication of 5 February 2020 entitled ‘Enhancing the accession process – A credible EU perspective for the Western Balkans’, which introduced a revised methodology for enlargement to the Western Balkans.
+This approach was reaffirmed and reinforced in the Commission communication of 5 February 2020 entitled ‘Enhancing the accession process – A credible EU perspective for the Western Balkans’, which introduced a revised methodology for enlargement to the Western Balkans.
 It is also part and parcel of the Economic and Investment Plan for the Western Balkans, which was published as part of the Commission’s 2020 enlargement package.
+On 8 November 2023, the Commission adopted a new EUR 6 billion growth plan for the Western Balkans, based on four pillars and covering the 2024-2027 period.
+The plan intends to bring some of the benefits of EU membership to the region in advance of accession, with strong ex ante conditionality for payments.

-Russia’s war of aggression against Ukraine and the EU’s decision of June 2022 to grant candidate country status to Ukraine and Moldova have also triggered a debate on the acceleration of the EU integration process of the Western Balkan candidate and potential candidate countries.
+Russia’s war of aggression against Ukraine and the EU’s decision of June 2022 to grant candidate country status to Ukraine and Moldova have also triggered an ongoing debate on the acceleration of the EU integration process of the Western Balkan candidate and potential candidate countries.

-In June 2018, the Council agreed on the possible opening of accession negotiations with both North Macedonia and Albania in June 2019, provided the necessary conditions were fulfilled.
-In March 2020, the Council finally gave the green light to open accession negotiations with both countries (with a set of conditions for Albania).
+In March 2020, the Council finally gave the green light to open accession negotiations with Albania and North Macedonia (with a set of conditions for Albania).
 In July 2020, the Commission presented the draft negotiating frameworks – the first to take into account the ‘revised methodology for enlargement to the Western Balkans’ – to the Member States.
-Accession negotiations with North Macedonia and Albania were formally opened in July 2022 following long delays that were mainly due to issues between North Macedonia and Bulgaria related to identity, language and history.
+Accession negotiations with both countries were formally opened in July 2022 following long delays mainly stemming from issues between North Macedonia and Bulgaria related to identity, language and history.

 B. Türkiye

 Turkey applied for EU membership in 1987 and was declared a candidate country in 1999.
 Negotiations were opened in October 2005.
 Eight chapters are blocked, and no chapter will be provisionally closed until Türkiye applies the ‘Additional Protocol to the Ankara Association Agreement’ to Cyprus.
-Opening other chapters has been opposed by individual EU Member States.
+Opening other chapters has been opposed by individual Member States.
 After a standstill of more than three years, a new negotiating chapter was opened in November 2013.
-Another was opened more than two years later, in December 2015.
+Another was opened in December 2015.
 On 18 March 2016, Turkey and the EU reaffirmed their commitment to implementing their joint action plan to stem the flow of irregular migrants to the EU and to re-energise the accession process.
 This led to the opening of an additional chapter in June 2016, bringing the total number of opened chapters to 16 out of 35, of which one has been provisionally closed.
-However, in light of the dramatic deterioration of the rule of law in Türkiye, in particular in the aftermath of the July 2016 attempted coup, the accession process with Türkiye is de facto frozen.
-EU-Türkiye relations have further been exacerbated by Türkiye’s foreign policy choices, its unilateral actions in the Eastern Mediterranean, and its promotion of a ‘two states on one island’ solution to the Cyprus issue.
+However, in the light of the dramatic deterioration of the rule of law in Türkiye, in particular in the aftermath of the July 2016 attempted coup, the accession process with Türkiye is de facto frozen.
+EU-Türkiye relations have further deteriorated as a result of Türkiye’s foreign policy choices, its unilateral actions in the Eastern Mediterranean and its promotion of a ‘two-states-on-one-island’ solution to the Cyprus issue.

 Role of the European Parliament

-Under Article 49 of the TEU, Parliament must give its consent to any new accession to the EU.
-It also has a significant say over the financial aspects of accession: its budgetary powers give it direct influence over the amounts allocated to the Instrument for Pre-accession Assistance (IPA).
+Under Article 49 TEU, Parliament must give its consent to any new accession to the EU.
+It also has a significant say over the financial aspects of accession: its budgetary powers give it direct influence over the amounts allocated to the Instrument for Pre-accession Assistance.

 Parliament’s Committee on Foreign Affairs appoints standing rapporteurs for all candidate and potential candidate countries.
 Parliament expresses its positions on enlargement in the form of annual resolutions responding to the Commission’s latest annual ‘country reports’.
-It has been facilitating rapprochement between political parties in North Macedonia and Serbia.
-Last but not least, it maintains regular bilateral relations with the parliaments of all candidate and potential candidate countries through its delegations, which should meet their counterparts on average twice a year.
+On 23 November 2022, it adopted recommendations on a new EU strategy for enlargement.
+Parliament also maintains bilateral relations with the parliaments of all enlargement countries through its delegations, which regularly discuss with their counterparts issues that are relevant to their respective EU integration paths.
+It has observed elections in all enlargement countries except Türkiye, which has yet to invite Parliament to do so.

 [1]The United Kingdom left the EU on 31 January 2020 (at 11 pm GMT).